check out what we (Ridge) are up to this Christmas!

 This helps me grow. it's part of my development. writing makes me a better me. writing helps me make sense of me, of God, of the world, of what's next, etc...

-i know i'm not a great writer. i never claimed to be and have never really attempted to be. i just write. i just crank it out. get it out of my brain and down on paper
+i know i'm not a great writer. i never claimed to be and have never really attempted to be. i just write. i just crank it out. get it out of my brain and down on paper.

 really, this blog is just for me. the fact that other people choose to read it is just an extra bonus i guess.

-although ultimately, this blog is not for me. as the name implies, it's for a RENOWN bigger than mine. but not necessarily just that people read it and are pointed toward that renown. although it's awesome when that happens, it's secondary.
-Primarily, just the fact that i have a place to write helps me become who i think God is trying to mold me into for His renown.
+although ultimately, this blog is not for me. as the name implies, it's for a RENOWN bigger than mine. but not necessarily just

-so i don't think i'll ever stop writing. unless i stop having ideas and thoughts and wrestling with stuff. and i hope that's not until after i'm dead.
+so i don't think i'll ever stop writing. unless i stop having ideas and

 so i blog because... well, because i am. i think; therefore i blog.